 Leading property management company in Bend, OR, Mt.
 Bachelor Property Management, offers 3 important tips and a checklist for winterizing your rental property.

-Winter is coming and that means it is time to start preparing your rental home for the dip in temperatures.
+Winter season is coming and that means it is time to start preparing your rental home for the dip in temperatures in colder months.
 While this isn’t a complete list, our team at Mt.
-Bachelor Property Management Company has put together several items to handle before that first super cold night happens here in Bend.
-Here are a few great tips for winterizing your rental property.
+Bachelor Property Management Company has put together several items to handle before that first super cold night happens here in Bend when winter hits.
+Here are a few great tips for winterizing your rental property during winter months.

 1. Start by Communicating with Your Tenant